mookiedog/ptwd/README.md

 One of VS Code's best features is that it is amazingly extensible.
 People all over the world write useful "extensions" that add new features to the editor.
 This project needs a bunch of extensions to be installed.
-To install the extensions, start VS Code.
+To install the extensions:

-You don't need to open any files or directories at this point.
+* Start VS Code, but don't open any files or directories just yet.
-Click the 'extensions' icon on the left side ribbon.
-The 'extensions' icon looks like 3 boxes with a 4th box floating above the 3 boxes.
+* Click the 'extensions' icon on the left side ribbon (icon looks like 3 boxes with a 4th box floating above the 3 boxes)
-Once you find that icon, click it.
-It will open a search box that says 'Search Extensions in Marketplace'.
+* A search box will open saying 'Search Extensions in Marketplace'

-There are a bunch to install!
-As you search for each one from the list below, it will give you an option to install it.
-Install each one in turn:
+Search for each of the extensions listed below and install each one in turn when given the chance:

 * C/C++ (by Microsoft)
 * C/C++ Extension pack (by Microsoft)